MagpiSurvey/MAGPIClassApp_public/README.md

 Note from the author: You are welcome to use the code herein as a basis for creating your own application.
 If you have found this useful, we would be grateful for an acknowledgement.

-Working version of the app is deployed at https://unsw.shinyapps.io/KinematicsClassApp/
+Working version of the app is deployed at https://unsw.shinyapps.io/KinematicsClassApp/ while paid account lasts.
+Screenshots of the app are included for future reference.

 Dependencies:
 shiny (available on CRAN),